 Just as the preoccupation with a large penis has been around for ages, so too have the ingredients in these products been around for many centuries.
 Ancient Chinese herbals blended with other naturally derived botanicals and ingredients delivers a powerful list of beneficial penis enhancing effects.

 What is new however, is the technology for creating and delivering the ingredients in a purified, accurate formula.
-ProSolution Pills™, for example, are manufactured in a pharmaceutical-grade laboratory, using the exact blend of ingredients and amounts to create better erections, increased sensitivity, longer staying power and stronger overall sexual health.
-There are also "penis patch products" now like the one offered by PROenhance™ that work to create the same male potency effects as ProSolution Pills™ but in a transdermal application.
+Some pills for example are manufactured in a pharmaceutical-grade laboratory, using the exact blend of ingredients and amounts to create better erections, increased sensitivity, longer staying power and stronger overall sexual health.
+There are also "penis patch products" that work to create the same male potency effects as pills but in a transdermal application.
 Simply apply the patch and start enjoying the benefits without having to worry about taking pills.

 Another very popular new product addresses a related area in which men often feel inadequate: the amount and quality of ejaculate they produce.
-VolumePills™, an oral supplement, also consists of all-natural ingredients and works to increase the volume of semen, the vigor of sperm, and the strength of orgasms.
+Semen volumizer pills, an oral supplement, also consists of all-natural ingredients and works to increase the volume of semen, the vigor of sperm, and the strength of orgasms.

 Penis Enlargement Devices